 In the early years of aggregate, asphalt, concrete, and soils testing, laboratory testing equipment focused on efficient production of accurate, repeatable results.
-Worker safety and comfort was often an afterthought and sometimes bypassed by both manufacturers and consumers for economic considerations.
+Worker safety and comfort were often an afterthought and sometimes bypassed by both manufacturers and consumers for economic considerations.
 Today, insistence on accurate results and efficient performance has not changed, but attitudes toward worker protection have evolved.
 The Occupational Safety and Health Administration (OSHA) standard 29 CFR 1910.95 is the federal regulation for occupational noise exposure.

 Noise and dust are completely different in most respects, but they share one common property; they propagate through the air.
-This means that simply limiting the open space around testing apparatus is a good first step in controlling both.
+This means that simply limiting the open space around the testing apparatus is a good first step in controlling both.
 A well-designed and engineered enclosure stops dust and alters sound characteristics to reduce the loudness, or sound pressure measured in decibels (dB), of operating equipment.
 An explanation of some basic properties of noise can be found on this fact sheet, courtesy of the Canadian Centre for Occupational Health & Safety.

 Choosing Lab Equipment

 Looking at high-quality testing equipment to add to your lab carries an expectation that it will perform the task it was built for and meet the requirements of relevant ASTM or AASHTO standard test methods.
-At Gilson, we believe good design also includes features that add safety, reliability and convenience to our products.
-Selecting just one machine designed with these features is beneficial, but a routine practice of outfitting a lab with such devices will have a greater impact when it comes to overall efficiency, production and worker protection.
+At Gilson, we believe good design also includes features that add safety, reliability, and convenience to our products.
+Selecting just one machine designed with these features is beneficial, but a routine practice of outfitting a lab with such devices will have a greater impact when it comes to overall efficiency, production, and worker protection.

 - Silent Sifters® are advanced rotary sifters that use conventional round test sieves for accurate and repeatable gradation tests on granular materials.
-Silent Sifters® use advanced acoustic materials and quality sealed cabinetry to greatly reduce noise levels in the lab and virtually eliminate airborne dust during operation.
+Silent Sifters® uses advanced acoustic materials and quality sealed cabinetry to greatly reduce noise levels in the lab and virtually eliminate airborne dust during operation.

 - Vibratory Sieve Shakers can be an effective alternative to rotary sifters or mechanical shakers for some applications.
 Their mechanisms are often quieter, and the vibratory action produces accurate separations on materials and particle sizes within a limited range.
-They are not designed with enclosures but can be located inside available sound enclosures, if desired.
+They are not designed with enclosures but can be located inside available sound enclosures if desired.

 - Sound Enclosures are steel cabinets lined with sound-attenuating foam.
 Originally designed for sieve shakers and testing screens, their generous size makes them useful to house a variety of noisy or dusty materials testing machines.
-Cabinet-style sealed doors prevent dust from escaping and they are lined with sound-attenuating foam.
+Cabinet-style sealed doors to prevent dust from escaping and they are lined with sound-attenuating foam.